emanuel2718/DarVIM/README.md

 - [ ] Fix `t` and `f`.
 Gonna type the next letter if there are no search function (i.e Anki)
 - [ ] Move listeners to a separate function to avoid repetition
-- [ ] Create table of contents
-- [ ] Add more apps by default and test different names and add them as a comment.
-- [ ] Create installation script
 - [ ] Fix last operation.
 For example with:  `c<word>`
 - [ ] Fix `ctrl + b` and `ctrl + f` scrolling bug
 - [ ] Missing `.` functionality when using `r<char>`
-- [ ] Ability for user tho change stuff like, Apps that they want included in VIM mode, change Normal mode key and other options.
-- [ ] Add leader key functionality.
-- [ ] Complete documentation on how to install and use.
 - [ ] Disable all hotkeys when spotlight is beign used.
 - [ ] Add macro recordings
 - [ ] Add options in menu to let user chose keybinds for specific operations